Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

   * The recursive resolver can be in the IAP network.
-For most residential users and potentially other networks, the typical case is for the end user's computer to be configured (typically automatically through DHCP or RA options) with the addresses of the DNS proxy in the CPE, which in turns points to the DNS recursive resolvers at the IAP.
+For most residential users and potentially other networks, the typical case is for the end user's device to be configured (typically automatically through DHCP or RA options) with the addresses of the DNS proxy in the CPE, which in turns points to the DNS recursive resolvers at the IAP.
 The attack surface for on-the-wire attacks is therefore from the end user system across the